-For the members of the Executive Board appointed from 2012 onwards, the surviving dependents receive the following benefits for surviving dependents: If there is no prior event giving rise to retirement benefits, the widow or widower receives the pension capital generated so far.
+For the members of the Executive Board appointed from 2012 onward, the surviving dependents receive the following benefits for surviving dependents: If there is no prior event giving rise to retirement benefits, the widow or widower receives the pension capital generated so far.
 If there is no widow or widower entitled to benefits, each half-orphan receives 10% and each full orphan receives 25% of the pension capital generated so far as a one-time payment.
 If the pension capital reached is less than €600 thousand upon death, Fraport will increase it to this amount.
 The payment risk of this increase has been reinsured by a term life insurance policy.
 If an Executive Board member dies while collecting a retirement pension, the widow or widower is entitled to 60% of the last retirement pension paid.
 Half-orphans receive 10% and full orphans receive 25% of the last retirement pension paid.
 If there are no surviving dependents as set forth above, the heirs receive a one-time death grant in the amount of €8 thousand.

 Moreover, each member of the Executive Board has entered into a two-year post-contractual restrictive covenant.
-For this period, appropriate ex gratia compensation in the amount of 50% of the contractual benefits last received by the member of the Executive Board is granted (within the meaning of Section 74 (2) of the HGB); when calculating compensation, the performance-based remuneration components shall be taken into account according to the average of the last three completed fiscal years.
-If the current remuneration system has not existed for three fiscal years at the end of the contract, the average performance-based remuneration is determined based on the duration of the contract in accordance with the current remuneration system (within the meaning of Section 74b (2) of the HGB).
+For this period, appropriate ex gratia compensation in the amount of 50% of the contractual benefits last received by the member of the Executive Board is granted (within the meaning of Section 74 (2) of the HGB); when calculating compensation, the variable remuneration components shall be taken into account according to the average of the last three completed fiscal years.
+If the current remuneration system has not existed for three fiscal years at the end of the contract, the average variable remuneration is determined based on the duration of the contract in accordance with the current remuneration system (within the meaning of Section 74b (2) of the HGB).
 Payment shall be made in monthly installments.
-The compensation shall be generally credited against any retirement pension owed by Fraport AG, insofar as the compensation together with the retirement pension and other generated income exceeds 100% of the last annual gross remuneration received.
+The compensation shall be credited against a retirement pension owed by Fraport AG.
+In the case of Executive Board members appointed before 2012, this applies if the compensation together with the retirement pension and other income generated exceeds 100% of the last fixed annual salary.
+In the case of Executive Board members appointed since 2012, the full amount of the compensation counts toward the retirement pension up to the end of the month in which the member reaches the age of 62 or 65.
 Payments on the occasion of premature termination of the membership on the Executive Board are credited to the compensation for the period of leave.

-No other benefits have been promised to Executive Board members, should their employment be terminated.
+No other benefits have been promised to Executive Board members should their employment be terminated.